-A memoir writing, photo taking, stage performing, storytelling, craft beer drinking, left leaning, video making, sewing, painting, stitching, mustard loving, opinion having, question asking, fanny pack wearing, language studying, deeply loving, pirate joke telling, world traveler who is currently traveling throughout Peru.
+A memoir writing, photo taking, stage performing, storytelling, craft beer drinking, left leaning, anti-racist, sewing, painting, drawing, mustard loving, opinion having, question asking, fanny pack wearing, language studying, deeply loving, pirate joke telling, blogging, video-making world traveler.

 Growing up, I constantly heard stories about the Peace Corps in Paraguay from family friends; I always begged for more and more stories.
 Stories I so badly wanted to be my own.
 My family didn’t even have passports.
 But I knew what I wanted, and that was to make stories of my own.

 I craved the world I didn’t yet know, but could feel in my bones I would one day be a part of.
 The first time I went abroad, I was 20; a semester in Seville, Spain.
 After the program ended, I traveled alone throughout western Europe.
 I came home that summer with travel further cemented in my mind, and waited for graduation day to finally begin my journey.